-As storms don't occur equally between different years (see Figure 10), defining the cap on a yearly basis would lead Elia to be sufficiently conservative to cover all events that could reasonably occur during 1 year.
+As storms don't occur equally between different years (see Figure 10Figure 10), defining the cap on a yearly basis would lead Elia to be sufficiently conservative to cover all events that could reasonably occur during 1 year.
 When considered retrospectively, the cap would likely be considered as too high on certain years.
 For this reason, Elia would consider applying the cap over fixed periods of 5 years.

 The trigger to preventively curtail wind parks would be based on the storm tool.
-The decision would be notified before the day-ahead gate closure time, in order to allow the BRP to not commercialize its production in DA, or to make sure that the BRP is able to find in the market the energy necessary to compensate a lack of production, if relevant.
-A security margin on the starting time of curtailment would be considered to cover cases where storms occur earlier than forecasted.
+Unless the liquidity on the intra-day market is sufficient to take the decision closer to real-time, the decision would be notified before the day-ahead gate closure time, in order to allow the BRP to not commercialize its production in DA, or to make sure that the BRP is able to find in the market the energy necessary to compensate a lack of production, if relevant.
+A security margin on the starting and ending time of curtailment would be considered to cover cases where storms occur earlier than forecasted.
 The preventive curtailment would result in an additional incentive for the wind parks to select technologies with favorable storm shut-down behavior, as this behavior is modeled in the storm tool.
 The flexibility that Elia expects to be able to activate would also be considered in the process.